domjarkey/concise/README.md

 ```

 The `%with%` operator allows a preceding expression to be evaluated
-*with* a data.frame or named list as the local environment.
-Below we use
+*with* a data.frame or named list object as the local environment.
+Below
-`dplyr`’s `starwars` dataset as an example.
+we use `dplyr`’s `starwars` dataset as an example.

 ``` r
 data("starwars", package = "dplyr")